Tag Archives: Summer reading

 Summer Reading – High School – Eleventh

-From SPF Summer Reading Hub: All incoming 11th graders taking English III should choose one of the following titles.
-Click on the image for more information.
-Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).
+From SPF Summer Reading Hub: All incoming 11th graders taking English III College Prep must read The Complete Maus by Art Siegelman and take notes in the style of their choice in order to be prepared for an assessment in the fall.
+In addition, students must choose one other title from the following (below) Click on the image for more information.
+From SPF School District: Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).

 Maus* by Art Spiegelman

-Print (multiple editions populate, please select the correct one you need)
+Print (multiple editions populate, please select the correct one you need – you may need to put volume 1 & volume 2 on hold)

 AP Eleventh Grade

-Summer Reading Hub: All incoming 11th graders taking AP English Language should choose one of the following titles.
+Summer Reading Hub: All incoming 11th graders taking AP English Language must read On Writing by Stephen King and take notes in the style of their choice in order to be prepared for an assessment in the fall.
+In addition, students must choose one other title from the following (below).
 Click on the image for more information.
-Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).
+From SPF School District: Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).

 Missoula* by John Krakauer